 22. Dusty Rose

-Dusty pink in a living room is the color of royalty.
-When paired with golden accents (such as intricate paint frames or floor lamps with golden details), it’s almost like turning your living room into a castle.
-Rosé by Sherwin-Williams could be your go-to color in this case.
+Dusty pink creates a regal atmosphere.
+When paired with golden accents, such as picture frames or floor lamps, it turns a standard living room into a castle.
+Rosé by Sherwin-Williams is a perfect go-to color for this aesthetic.

 23. Painted Brick

-It lets the brick’s texture and character shine through without interfering with your chosen color scheme.
-It can create the perfect backdrop for a colorful couch, a china cabinet, or even a fireplace.
+Paint lets the brick’s texture and character shine through while unifying the color scheme.
+It creates the perfect textured backdrop for a colorful couch, a china cabinet, or a fireplace.

 24. Painting Ledges to Appear as Furniture